adecang/adecang.github.io/English/General/Brexit/brexit.md

 ### Jan 29 2020 : European Parliament approves Brexit Agreement

 1. Read the BBC News [abridged article](bbcnews_brexit_approval)
-   * What exactly did the European Parliament vote on?
+   * Explain why the European Parliament had to vote today.
    * Is this the end of negotiations between the UK and the EU?
 2. Grammar
    * write down the title and the sentence with the same meaning in the first paragraph of the article.